huggingface/hub-docs/docs/hub/spaces-sdks-docker-tabby.md

 1. Install the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=TabbyML.vscode-tabby).
 2. Open the file located at `~/.tabby-client/agent/config.toml`.
 Uncomment both the `[server]` section and the `[server.requestHeaders]` section.
    * Set the endpoint to the Direct URL you found in the previous step, which should look something like `https://UserName-SpaceName.hf.space`.
-   * As the space is set to **Private**, it is essential to configure the authorization header for accessing the endpoint.
+   * As the Space is set to **Private**, it is essential to configure the authorization header for accessing the endpoint.
 You can obtain a token from the [Access Tokens](https://huggingface.co/settings/tokens) page.

 <center>